 SimGrid fails to detect your fortran compiler, it is not enough to

 install a fortran compiler.
-You also need to clean every Cmake
+You also need to delete all Cmake

 files, such as